-For the Years Ended
+For the Ye ars Ended

-December 31, 2019 December 31, 2018
+December 31, 2020 December 31, 2019

-Federal statutory income tax rate 21.0% 21.0%
+Federal statutory income tax rate 21.0 % 21.0 %

-State income taxes, net of federal tax effect 0.8% 5.5%
+State income taxes, net of federal tax effect 6.3 % 0.8 %

-Change in uncertain tax benefits (8.0)%
+Change in uncertain tax benefits (0.6)% (8.0)%

-Stock based compensation - restricted stock (7.5)% (1.2)%
+Stock based compensation - restricted stock 2.0 % (7.5)%

-Return to provision adjustment 4.8% 7.3%
+Return to provision adjustment (0.7)% 4.8 %

-Permanent differences (9.8)% (12.4)%
+Permanent differences 1.1 % (9.8)%

-Tax credits 10.8% 5.2%
+Tax credits (2.7)% 10.8 %

-Other 1.6% 0.2%
+CARES Act carryback (9.4)%

+Other % 1.6 %

-Effective tax rate 13.7 % 25.6%
+Effective tax rate 17.0 % 13.7 %

 The Company is subject to taxation in various jurisdictions.
-The Company's 2016 through 2018 tax returns are subject to examination by U. S. federal authorities.
-The Company's tax returns are subject to examination by various state authorities for the years 2016 and forward.
+The Company's 2017 through 2019 tax returns are subject to examination by U. S. federal authorities.
+The Company's tax returns are subject to examination by various state authorities for the years 2017 and forward.

-The Company has recorded a liability for unrecognized tax benefits related to tax positions taken on its various income tax returns in open tax periods.
-If recognized, the entire amount of unrecognized tax benefits would favorably impact the effective tax rate that is reported in future periods.
-The total unrecognized tax benefits are expected to be reduced by \$0.4 million within the next 12 months.
-Interest and penalties related to uncertain income tax positions are included as a component of income tax expense in the consolidated financial statements.
+The Company had previously recorded a liability for unrecognized tax benefits ("UTB") related to tax positions taken on its various income tax returns in open tax periods.
+If recognized, a portion of unrecognized tax benefits would favorably impact the effective tax rate that is reported in future periods.
+The Company filed to change an improper tax method of accounting in the fourth quarter of 2020 related to the UTB that affords the Company IRS audit protection in past periods.
+Therefore, the total unrecognized tax benefits were reduced in the current period.